 Public Theology Certificate Program

-For the first time, the American Baptist Seminary of the West, in partnership with the PICO National Network, is launching a Public Theology Certificate Program focused on societal issues this summer.
-The ABSW/PICO partnership for the creation of a program in Public Theology has been made possible by a generous grant from the Henry Luce Foundation.
+For the second year, the American Baptist Seminary of the West, in partnership with Faith in Action (formerly PICO National Network), is recruiting a new cohort of faith leaders for the Public Theology Certificate Program focused on societal issues this summer.
+The ABSW/Faith in Action partnership for the creation of a program in Public Theology has been made possible by a generous grant from the Henry Luce Foundation.

 Interested in the program?
 Fill out this form so we can keep in touch.
 More details about the program can be found below, and scroll down to start your application!